susiteq/susiteq/README.md

 - 👋 Hi, I’m @susiteq
-- 👀 I’m interested in C# and JS
+- 👀 I’m interested in Python
-- 🌱 I’m currently learning C# and JS
+- 🌱 I’m currently learning Django
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 susiteq/susiteq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.